bartbutenaers/node-red-contrib-ui-svg/README.md

 ### Directory
 This directory of your local system (where your Node-RED instance is running) can be used to make your local images available, to both your dashboard and your flow editor.

+### Pan and zoom
+A series of options are available to allow panning and zooming, which is useful for large drawings (like buildings, process flows, ...).

+When a touch device has been detected, panning and zoom through touch events is also supported.
+Thanks to [tkirchm](https://github.com/tkirchm) for supporting us with these features!

 ## Various stuff

 ### Fontawesome icons